-Michelle has a degree in bachelor of science in music therapy with a focus on piano and voice.
+Michelle has a B.S. in music therapy with a focus on piano and voice.
 Additionally Michelle is Music Therapy Board Certified.

 Performance and Teaching Experience

 “Most all of my performing is done for fun and in a volunteer nature.
 Some of these places are church, retirement homes, weddings and family talent shows, etc..
 I have performed singing, piano, guitar, flute, and in various choirs and bell choirs.

 I have taught music privately (voice and piano) for about 30 years.
 I have worked as a music therapist in two schools for the mild to severely mentally and physically challenged.
 I have Volunteered in conducting children and youth groups in singing and adult/youth bell choirs.